tegonal/minimalist/README.md

 Note however, that all the magic of `ArgsSource` is not available (yet).
 Which means:

 - you need to combine ArgsGenerators manually (see [arb.zip](#arb-zip) and [ordered.cartesian](#ordered-cartesian)) or use [combineAll](#generic-combine) if you deal with generators in `Tuple`s -- the good side, you do not lose the types as you would with JUnit's `Arguments`.
+- A defined [SuffixArgsGenerator](#use-a-suffixargsgeneratordecider) is ignored (we would lose the types again)
 - definitions like `@ArgSourceOptions` are ignored, but as long as you use `generateAndTakeBasedOnDecider` the defined seed and co. (see [fixing the seed](#fixing-the-seed) are taken into account
 - and you can pass `AnnotationData` to `generateAndTakeBasedOnDecider` to get back the same options as with